Quick facts

 How long does it take for tree and shrub roots to establish?

-Newly planted shrubs are considered established when their root spread equals the spread of the above-ground canopy.
-In Minnesota, this will take one to two years.
+Newly planted shrubs can be considered established when their root spread equals the spread of the above-ground canopy.
+In Minnesota, this will likely take at least two growing seasons.

-Establishment times for trees increases with tree size.
-Trunk caliper at planting time can be used to determine the time it takes for roots to establish.
+Establishment times for trees increase with tree size.
+The trunk caliper at planting time can be used to estimate the time it takes for roots to establish.

-How much to water newly planted trees based on size of trunk
+How much to water newly planted trees based on the size of the trunk

 How much to water